-Director, Science & Research, WRI Africa
+Director, Research, Data and Innovation, WRI Africa

 - Create a strong culture of research excellence across the organization, working closely with the WRI Ethiopia and WRI Africa Directors and the Global Science and Research team